KlimaDAO/klima-subgraph/README.md

 3. Select the version
 4. Click on publish
 5. Confirm the publication
-6. HAve anothe signer confirm the transaction in the safe
+6. Have another signer confirm the transaction in the safe

 ### Goldsky